Fool's Gold (Sofia Carson song)

 "Fool's Gold" is a song recorded by American singer and actress Sofia Carson.
 It was released as the lead single for her eponymous debut studio album on March 26, 2021, by Hollywood Records.

 Background and composition

 The song is described as a "dance pop song with soulful funk guitar wraps around a pulsating bass line as her captivating voice sings a melody that embraces and transports you".

-On the song Sofia commented that:

-"This is the beginning of a story I’m sharing with the world.
-We meet a girl who’s at the cusp of falling heart-first into a love that feels too good to be true.
-Before she falls, she can’t seem to quiet that voice in her head that keeps singing ‘are you for real or Fool’s Gold?"